peaceknight05/Uncia/README.md

 Otherwise, if the play is valid, the message will be reacted to with a checkmark.

+If a valid word is not said within the next 10 seconds, the player gets knocked out.

+In order to submit a word for validation, start the word with a semicolon: `;example`

 ## Features

 - Multiplayer matches